 - Penny Wise and Pound Foolish – Many millionaires are frugal.
-By frugal, I mean they penny pinch dry cleaner costs, bank fees, credit card fees, landscaper costs, grooming expenses such as haircuts and manicures, professional service fees such as CPAs, attorneys, doctor and dentist charges.
-They will fight like a Tasmanian devil if they think they were overcharged for a grocery item or a restaurant charge.
-And then these same penny pinchers will go out and buy a boat, Tesla, a diamond ring, or take an absurdly expensive vacation.
-I have seen far too many wealthy business owners fight to keep wages down at their business only to spend those hard fought savings on yachts, big homes or expensive cars.
-It’s as if they have Jekyll and Hyde battling it out inside their very own body.
+By frugal, I mean they penny pinch dry cleaner costs, bank fees, credit card fees, landscaper costs, grooming expenses, such as haircuts and manicures, professional service fees, such as CPAs, attorneys, doctor and dentist charges.
+They will fight like a hell if they think they were overcharged for a grocery item or a restaurant charge.
+And then these same penny pinchers will go out and buy an expensive boat, Tesla, a diamond ring, Rolex, or take an absurdly expensive vacation.
+I have seen far too many wealthy business owners fight to keep wages down at their business only to spend their hard fought savings on yachts, big homes or expensive cars.
+It’s as if they have Jekyll and Hyde battling it out inside their very own minds.
 While it’s a Rich Habit to watch your pennies, it is a Poor Habit when you take those hard earned pennies and make an expensive emotional purchase.

 - Sheep in Wolf’s Clothing – The vast majority of the rich in my study and in my CPA practice are long-term investors.
 They buy, hold and never panic.
 In fact, when the economy turns south they might even double down on their investments, buying more at a discounted price.
 But I’ve seen some wealthy individuals who invest aggressively and continue to do so until the economy turns south.
 Then they panic and begin unloading their investments.
 These so-called “aggressive investors” are actually conservative investors in disguise.
 They are sheep in wolf’s clothing.
 And their wolf disguise comes flying off the moment they start losing money.